‘I didn’t come here to leave’: Famed NFL coach Bill Belichick unveiled as head football coach at North Carolina

 Belichick, the second-most winningest head coach in NFL history, said it was a “dream” to be the new coach at UNC.

 “I always wanted to coach in college football and it just never really worked out.
-I had some good years in the NFL so that was okay but this is really kind of a dream come true,” Belichick said during the press conference at Chapel Hill.
+I had some good years in the NFL so that was OK but this is really kind of a dream come true,” Belichick said during the press conference in Chapel Hill.

 Belichick has ties to the university through his father, Steve, who was an assistant football coach for the Tar Heels from 1953 to 1955.
 He touched on some of these memories.